 IUPUI is committed to supporting you as we continue to navigate fall 2020.
-While the in-person portion of the semester is coming to a close, we will continue to share relevant information and updates at fall2020.iu.edu and host monthly town halls.
+While the in-person portion of the semester has come to a close, we will continue to share relevant information and updates at fall2020.iu.edu and host monthly town halls.

 November 18 Student Town Hall

-On October 22, the Division of Student Affairs hosted a virtual town hall featuring student and staff panelists who shared information on campus safety and preparing for the winter session and spring 2021.
+On November 18, the Division of Student Affairs hosted a virtual town hall that shared information on campus operations during the intersession and staying well this winter.
 Below you’ll find a link to watch the recording of the town hall and a list of frequently asked questions from past town halls.

 You can contact email@example.com with additional questions.
 Our team will work diligently to share as much information as we have in a timely manner.